 There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried]

-Important: All the scores I will be talking about are in reference to FICO – which is the most widely used for lending decisions.
-There are a lot of other credit scores out there, like the VantageScore, but they’re not used by as many lenders.
+Important: All scores mentioned are FICO credit scores – which is the most widely used for lending decisions.
+There are a number of other credit scores out there, like the VantageScore, but they are not the most utilized.

 In the real world, the lowest credit score you can possibly get will probably be around the high 300’s.
 For example if you: